["trends"]

 Bottles of vinegar syrup outdoors

 Infusions allow you to capture the essence of peak-season fruits and herbs and enjoy their flavours throughout the year.
-Stock up on seasonal ingredients when they’re abundant and affordable, and infuse them into your favorite spirits, such as SKYY Vodka, Bulldog Gin, or Appleton Estate Rum.
+Stock up on seasonal ingredients when they’re abundant and affordable, and infuse them into your favourite spirits.
 Think strawberry-infused vodka for summer cocktails or rosemary-infused gin for winter warmers!
-This way you can savour those vibrant flavours long after the season has passed.
+This way, you can savour those vibrant flavours long after the season has passed.

 7. Dehydration